sajadsarlaki/react-advanced-setup/README.md

 # react-advanced-setup
-> Creating new react app including  some  useful setups
+> Creating new react app including  some  useful setups.

 1. Creating react app
 2. Installing prettifier and creating a config file for it